alyazharr/os212/tips.md

 #### 8. Check your grade frequently on SCeLe.
 OS scores is always out for each week, so make sure you evaluate your score everyweek to make
 it better and better every week.
 So you can get a great average score in the end of the semester.

+#### 9. Do your task!
+Again, OS always have weekly tasks who really help and push you to learn.
+So, do not think that the task is really simple so you do not or skip of doing it.

 ### Well,